rchevli/Capston-project-for-data-analyst/README.md

 # Capston-project-for-data-analyst
-This my ibm certificate capston project
+This my ibm certificate capston project for data analyst.